Foreign Interventions and Community Cohesion in Times of Conflict

-This paper analyzes how foreign military interventions affect community cohesion in times of conflict.
-In an environment where formal institutions are unstable or lacking, the community and local informal institutions become more important for households to cope with various shocks.
-At the same time, the success of foreign interventions crucially depends on cohesion within communities as they are relevant partners in counterinsurgency and reconstruction activities.
-I exploit a geographic regression discontinuity for the case of the International Security Assistance Force in Afghanistan.
-The findings suggest that the presence of foreign military forces negatively affects community cohesion.
-Households receive less help from others in their community and are less likely to participate in or rely on local community councils.
-These effects seem to be driven by a general erosion of trust.
+The success of foreign interventions crucially depends on cohesion within communities as they are relevant partners in counterinsurgency and reconstruction.
+I exploit a geographic regression discontinuity for the International Security Assistance Force in Afghanistan and find that the presence of foreign forces negatively affects community cohesion.
+Households receive less help from others in their community and are less likely to participate in or rely on community councils.
+This finding has important implications for foreign policy, in particular in an environment where the community compensates for a lack of formal institutions.

 JEL Classification: O53